Coronavirus & Council Business Arrangements **UPDATE 17/12/2020

 Llanelli District Cemetery

-After carefully considering the latest Welsh Government advice and guidance issued on 24 April 2020, the cemetery is now open to visitors once again with no restrictions.
-In support of these revised measures people are free to use their vehicles to enter the grounds with immediate effect during normal opening times.
-The restrictions on funeral vehicles and the maximum number of people attending funeral services remains in force for the time being but the situation will be kept under constant review.
+The cemetery is open to visitors with no restrictions.
+People are free to use their vehicles to enter the grounds during normal opening times.
+The maximum number of persons attending funeral services is 30 people.
+The situation will be kept under constant review.
 Visitors are allowed to visit the cemetery grounds to pay respects to a deceased person and are reminded to please observe the two metre social distancing requirements.
-Thank you in anticipation of your support and understanding.